-MAIL ORDER MAGNOLIA LIST UPDATED 3/10/23
+MAIL ORDER MAGNOLIA LIST UPDATED 15/9/24

-Follow us on our Facebook page for regular updates:
+Follow us on our Facebook page for regular updates: Magnolia Grove_NZ

+MAGNOLIA STILL ME was named by Dementia New Zealand after they approached us to see if we had a magnolia they could adopt as their logo incorporates a stylised magnolia flower.
+Every STILL ME magnolia sold contributes $10.00 to fund the work of Dementia New Zealand.
 MAGNOLIA STILL ME is a rounded small tree or large bush to about 3m across after 10 years.
 The well formed warm pink flowers are produced in the later part of the magnolia season.
 The photo above was taken mid September.
 The healthy small to medium sized foliage stages a good crop of summer flowers from January to March.
 The heavy crop of summer flowers helps keep the tree small, but also brightens up the summer garden.

 MAGNOLIA GROVE HISTORY